BitCannaCommunity/BCNA-Installer/README.md

  - Export and Sort into 'ExtractPeerList.txt' file.

 *BCNA-Console.sh Container:
+ - In DEVELOPMENT: MasterNode Console (!!!ONLY!!!
+USE TO STOP AND START Bitcanna)
  - Get Wallet Address
  - Check Masternode/POS status
  - Stop/start Bitcanna